DavidFirth/alt3/docs/_pages/leagues/purtugal-primeira-liga.md

 ---
 layout: league-table-single
-title: "Italy: Serie A"
+title: "Portugal: Primeira Liga"
-permalink: /leagues/italy-serie-a/index.html
+permalink: /leagues/portugal-primeira-liga/index.html
 share: true
 sidebar:
   - text: "If you want to use the *alt-3.uk* league tables elsewhere, please be sure to read the [License and Disclaimer](/about/license) page first."